How do I subscribe to Weekly Greens?

 My goal is to help readers take advantage of the best produce available each season by showcasing a variety of flavors, textures and simple cooking methods.
 Because I have young children, my menus tend to include at least an item or two that would typically be considered “kid friendly.”
 In addition, I typically cook enough to plan for lunches and leftovers during the course of the week.
 I try to choose recipes with short ingredient lists and quick, uncomplicated preparation.

-Many of the menus include a variety of dishes, some of which include meat.
-Because I focus primarily on the fresh produce, meat is almost treated like a side dish.
+I focus primarily on the fresh produce, but I do cook with meat as well.
+When meat is used in a meal, it’s often treated like a side dish.
 You can substitute the meat items for your favorite alternative protein source and in some cases, you might even try using a similar preparation (for example, you can prepare tofu in a marinade that was designed for chicken).
 You may even consider combining a menu or two to include more vegetarian dishes.
 I’ve recently organized the recipes page with a dedicated section of vegetarian main dishes.
+Check them out here!

 Shopping at the farmer’s market is too expensive for me.
 How can I find more budget-friendly foods?

 It’s true that farmer’s market shopping can be pricey.
-You are getting the freshest, highest quality produce, meats and farm products.
+As my boys are growing and eating more, I am also finding that I have to be selective about what I get and where I get it.
+You are getting the freshest, highest quality produce, meats and farm products at the local farmers’ market.
 Many of these products come from small farms that do not have the ability to offer the low prices found at large, national chains.
 I love to support the farmers when I can, but realize it’s not fiscally feasible for every budget.
 With that said, you can shop seasonally at your local grocery store as your budget permits.
 You can typically find sale prices on in-season items because they are in good supply and readily available.
 Luckily for you, this is also when they taste the best!
 Have you ever tried to buy a peach in December?
 Not only are they incredibly expensive, odds are that they also taste like sawdust.
 Ick.

 My children are picky eaters.
 Are there child-friendly meals in the Weekly Greens line-up?